 Workers’ Comp Insurance Incorporates State Law

 State workers’ comp laws determine which workers are covered in a policy, and most states use the National Council on Compensation’s Standards or the NCCI (California uses the WCIRB's standards).
 Only workers who are covered by the state law are eligible for benefits under the policy.
 The policy won’t pay benefits to injured workers who aren’t covered by the state law.
-For example, suppose that Susan volunteers at a soup kitchen operated by a non-profit organization located in California.
+For example, Susan volunteers at a soup kitchen operated by a non-profit organization located in California.
 One day, Susan is helping to prepare food when she falls on a slippery floor, breaking her leg.
 If Susan files a workers’ comp claim, the organization’s workers’ comp policy won’t pay any benefits.
 Volunteer workers aren’t covered by California’s workers’ comp law.

 What's Covered by Employers' Liability Insurance

 While exclusive remedy laws bar most employee claims related to workplace injuries, they don’t apply to suits filed by workers who aren’t covered by the state workers’ comp law.
 They also don’t apply to lawsuits filed by parties other than employees.
 Fortunately, employers’ liability insurance fills many of the gaps created by workers' comp laws.
 Here are some types of claims that it’s intended to cover: